jlikhuva/blog/posts/rmq.md

 /// This solves the problem for a single block.
 This changes from problem to problem.
 /// For instance, when we solving RMQ, this will be get_min_idx_by_scanning.
 You can
 /// definitely think of a way of creating an abstraction that can solve any
-/// method of four russians problem by having the client provide a funtion for
+/// method of four russians problem by having the client provide a function for
 /// block partitioning and solving the block level problem. fn get_kth_by_sorting<T: Ord>(block: &[T], k: usize) -> usize {
     let kth = block